-The 5G year of 2020: Cornerstones, Challenges and Collaboration
+The 5G year: Cornerstones, Challenges and Collaboration

 “I don’t think anyone could have ever imagined what this year has turned out to be”